Notifications

 optional string

-bot_name If you have multiple Telegram bots set up on your org, you can use this parameter to specify the bot to use for the outgoing message.
+bot_id If you have multiple Telegram bots set up on your org, you can use this parameter to specify the bot_id to use for the outgoing message.

 optional object